Skip to content

 Theater

-Selected Awards
+Select Awards

 Henry Hewes Design Award: Best Scenic Design

-Normal Heart set design by David Rockwell
+Normal Heart set design by David Rockwell.

 Lights and projections were used on the walls to hide and reveal the textured surface.
 As the play progressed, projections naming those lost to the epidemic multiplied, helping the audience visualize the spread of the disease.

-Normal Heart set design by David Rockwell
+Detail of man immersed in text projection.
+Normal Heart set design by David Rockwell.

-Normal Heart set design by David Rockwell
+Normal Heart set design by David Rockwell.

-Normal Heart set model
+Normal Heart set model.